Executors and Trustees

 In addition to hourly fee structures, we can also consider handling cases on a contingency fee basis or another alternative fee arrangement.
 We want our services to work for you.

-Discuss Your Case With a Cleveland Executor Lawyer for Free
+Discuss Your Case With an Akron Executor Lawyer for Free

-When you hire Reminger Co., L.P.A., you will have a one-to-one relationship with an Ohio trustee attorney whose career is specifically devoted to handling these types of complex issues.
+When you hire Reminger, Attorneys at Law, you will have a one-to-one relationship with an Akron trustee attorney whose career is specifically devoted to handling these types of complex issues.
 Established by acclaimed civil litigation attorney Richard T. Reminger more than 50 years ago, our success has allowed us to grow into a team of more than 120 lawyers.
 Our Ohio trustee lawyers are well-known for our trial and dispute resolution skills.
-Contact us today.
+Contact our Cleveland executor attorneys today for a free initial consultation.